tayloradam1999/holbertonschool-files_manager/README.md

 * Generate thumbnails for images

-Note: Of course, this kind of service already exists in the real life - it’s a learning purpose to assemble each piece and build a full product.
+<b>Note:</b> Of course, this kind of service already exists in the real life - it’s a learning purpose to assemble each piece and build a full product.
 This platform will not feature a front-end interface the user can actually interact with.
 It is all handled strictly from the command line.

 ### Resources